geo-python/site/source/lessons/L2/git-basics.rst

             modified:   README.md

-Again, git tells you how you can unstage the changes using ``git reset HEAD <file>...``.
-You might want to do this, for example, in case you had added many files to the staging area, but decide to commit them separately.
+Here, git tells you how you can unstage the changes using ``git reset HEAD <file>...``.
+Doing this would not revert the changes, just unstage them back to the working directory.
+You might want to "reset HEAD", for example, in case you had added many files to the staging area, but decide to commit them separately.
 For now, we are happy with the changes made, and are ready to commit them.

 Commit changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~